sml-mirror/grunt-generate-view-model/README.md

 | 2nd param(using models)| true         | view model using this name of field        |
 +-------------+--------------+-------------------------------------------------------+
 ```
-if 2nd param is null - property will be rename in all view models
+* If 2nd param is null - property will be rename in all view models
 ```typescript
 @ViewModelName("information")